operio-dev/operio-whitepaper/docs/05_product_modules.md

 ### General Agent: The Strategic Intelligence Amplifier
 *Amplifies: C-suite strategic thinking, executive decision-making, organizational leadership*

-The General Agent operates as the cognitive support system for organizational leadership, providing continuous strategic intelligence, coordinating specialized agents, and ensuring that all business operations align with human-set objectives and strategic vision while eliminating executive administrative overhead.
+The General Agent operates as the cognitive support system for organizational leadership, providing continuous strategic intelligence and ensuring that all business operations align with human-set objectives and strategic vision while eliminating executive administrative overhead.
+Unlike the Orchestration Layer which provides the underlying technological coordination, the General Agent serves as the strategic interface that human leadership teams directly interact with for high-level business intelligence and decision support.

 **Human Amplification Capabilities:**